 By Tatiana Egorova and Marijane Luistro-Jonsson

 By Marijane Luistro-Jonsson, Carol Switzer, Liisa Välikangas, and Michael Gibbert

 Michael Gibbert is Professor of Sustainable Consumption and director of the World Challenge Program at Università della Svizzera italiana in Switzerland.

 Liisa Välikangas is Professor of Leadership at the Technical University of Denmark, DTU.
 She is also affiliated with Hanken School of Economics in Finland.

-Marijane Luistro Jonsson is Post-Doctoral Researcher at Stockholm School of Economics in Sweden, where she teaches and conducts inter-disciplinary research on the behavioral dimension of sustainability.
+Marijane Luistro-Jonsson is Post-Doctoral Researcher at Stockholm School of Economics in Sweden, where she teaches and conducts interdisciplinary research on the behavioural dimension of sustainability.

 "This book speaks and educates to think outside the box.
 Young people, who are going be the ruling class of our future, are finally called to face real and tangible problems of the real world with the possibility to develop a critical awareness also in the world of food, too often underestimated despite its central position in the lives of all individuals." - Dany Stauffacher, CEO & Founder S.Pellegrino Sapori Ticino

 "Take a course that encourages students to tackle global and interdisciplinary problems; put them into international and cross-institutional teams; let them work hands-on with society and corporations.
 In short, a course every youth wants to take, and every school wants to offer.
 Then, write a book about how to do this at your school.
 You get a book everyone wants to read!" - Maria Perrotta Berlin Global Challenges and UN PRME Development Director at the Stockholm School of Economics